Ronaldmtt/FGoazprofileai/replit.md

 - Real-time progress tracking and form validation

 ### Assessment Content Management
-- **100% dynamic generation**: No pre-seeded questions - all generated on-demand via OpenAI
+- **100% dynamic MACRO generation**: No pre-seeded questions - all generated on-demand via OpenAI
-- **Personalization**: Each question tailored to user's role and department
+- **Phase 1 - Transversal Approach**: Questions are GENERIC for all users, NOT personalized by role/department
+- **Universal Competencies Measured**:
+  * Conceptual Understanding: What is AI and how it applies to work (broad, not area-specific)
+  * Logical/Analytical Reasoning: Ability to identify where AI can solve problems
+  * Information-Seeking: Effort to research and apply AI knowledge
-- **4 question blocks**: Distributed across Percepção, Uso Prático, Conhecimento, Cultura
+- **4 question blocks**: Distributed across Percepção, Uso Prático, Conhecimento, Cultura (all transversal)
 - **Progressive choice design**: Options A/B/C/D represent increasing maturity (1-4 points)
+- **Equity and Comparability**: Same evaluation criteria for all professionals before diving into area-specific training

 ### Scoring & Reporting
 - **Simple additive scoring**: Sum of points across 10 questions (10-40 range)